 Tooth extraction may be recommended or necessary for several reasons including overcrowding, infection, and severe damage.
-Considered the treatment of last resort, Dr. Baldwin will recommend an extraction when it is in the best interest of your overall dental health.
+Considered the treatment of last resort, Dr. Jason Baldwin will recommend an extraction when it is in the best interest of your overall dental health.

 Dr. Baldwin performs tooth extraction in the comfort of our spa-like dentist office.
 He offers relaxation and sedation options to help you feel stress-free during the procedure.

 Dr. Baldwin will discuss all aspects of your tooth extraction, including appropriate teeth replacement options when necessary.
 You may receive a dose of antibiotics prior to your procedure to avoid infection and will be given post-care instructions to minimize any pain, swelling, or bleeding you may experience.

 Over-the-counter pain relievers and cold compresses on the exterior of the cheek are typically sufficient and will promote healing.
 It is recommended that patients avoid smoking, vigorous brushing and rinsing, and drinking liquids through straws for a period of time after the extraction to allow the tissues to heal and avoid infection.

 Dr. Baldwin will monitor the development of wisdom teeth in young adult patients and make the recommendation for extraction when deemed necessary for long-term dental health.
 In most cases, the wisdom teeth affect neighboring teeth and cause bite problems when teeth become too crowded.
 For lifelong dental health and to avoid having teeth shift, the wisdom teeth are removed after they have erupted.

 If impacted wisdom teeth in an adult patient have become infected, common signs and symptoms are swelling, pain and infection.